 Hutchinson promoted to lieutenant in 2003 and served as the Administrative Lieutenant at the Tahoe substation.
 Two years later, in 2005, he transferred to the South Placer Substation to assume the role of Station Commander.

 Captain Hutchinson grew up in Fair Oaks, CA and graduated from Del Campo High School.
-He attended Sierra College in Rocklin where he obtained his AA in Administration of Justice.
-Continuing his education, he graduated with his B.S. in Occupational Studies; Vocational Arts-Law Enforcement from California State University, Long Beach.
+He graduated with his B.S. in Occupational Studies; Law Enforcement, from California State University, Long Beach.